 - If you like your curtains sway with the breeze, then choose light-weight thin fabric for curtains.
 Such curtains are typically created out of 200 or lower thread count fabric Typically these curtains provide up to 50% shading and are categorized as tulle.

 - If you like medieval soft and pliable looks and curtains cover your windows more than 50% of the year, then choose heavy fabric curtains.
 Such curtains are made out of 400 or higher thread count fabric.
 Note that heavy curtains are also called “drapes”.

 At our online boutique, we hand pick thick fabric blackout curtains for adult bedroom, kids bedrooms and for family rooms.
 You will see a wide variety of cartoon themed curtains such as Minnie Mouse curtains as well as solid dark shaded drapes.
 Check out this link for browser window shopping.
 You also can get an instant 10% discount if you sign up for our newsletter.

 Base Material of a Curtain Fabric:

-- For lavish rich looks, velvet of faux silk material are the best choice.
+- For lavish rich looks, the velvet or faux silk material is the best choice.
 These curtains are also expensive and ideal for personal home theater rooms.

 Size of a Curtain: